 IMPORTANT!
 Never attempt to remove the battery pack while the Notebook PC is turned ON, as this may result in the loss of working data.

 To install the battery pack:

+- 1. Switch the battery lock to f.

-- 1. Insert the battery pack until it clicks into place. - 2.
-Battery locks will automatically lock &.
+- 2. Insert the battery pack until it clicks into place.

+- 3. Switch the battery lock to a.

 To remove the battery pack: